PdxCodeGuild/advjs-curriculum/week-3/chatroom2.md

 ### Message Data File Format

 Since everyone used a different data format in the previous chatrooom assignment, it will be useful to decide upon a common format we can all use going forward.
-The code provided in the started file has some comments that help walk through the implementation of storing the data.
-It assumes you will have the following format:
+The code provided in the starter file has some comments that help walk through the implementation of storing the data.
+It assumes you will have the following format for your .txt file where you store your messages:

 ```
 {"text":"hello!
 This is an example message.","date":"2020-05-15T02:05:15.596Z"}